Cleo (mathematician)

-Cleo was the pseudonym of an anonymous mathematician active on the mathematics Stack Exchange from 2013 to 2015, who became known for providing precise answers to complex mathematical integration problems without showing any intermediate steps.
-Due to the extraordinary accuracy and speed of the provided solutions, mathematicians debated whether Cleo was an individual genius, a collective pseudonym, or even an early artificial intelligence system.
+Vladimir Reshetnikov (born 1979) is an Uzbekistani-American software developer and mathematician who became known for providing precise answers to complex mathematical integration problems without showing any intermediate steps under the pseudonym Cleo.
+Due to the extraordinary accuracy and speed of the provided solutions, it was debated online whether Cleo was an individual genius or a collective pseudonym system.

 During the poster's active period, Cleo posted 39 answers to advanced mathematical questions, primarily focusing on complex integration problems that had stumped other users.
 Cleo's answers were characterized by being consistently correct while providing no explanation of methodology, often appearing within hours of the original posts.
 The account claimed to be limited in interaction due to an unspecified medical condition.

 The mystery surrounding Cleo's identity and mathematical abilities generated interest within the mathematical community, and some users attempted to analyze solution patterns and writing style for clues.
 Some compared Cleo to historical mathematical figures like Srinivasa Ramanujan, who was known for providing solutions without conventional proofs.
-In January 2025, Cleo was revealed to be Vladimir Reshetnikov, a software developer originally from Uzbekistan.
+In January 2025, Cleo was revealed to be Vladimir Reshetnikov.

 History

 Background

-According to Cleo's mathematics Stack Exchange (also known as Math.SE) profile, she presented herself as a female mathematician with an undisclosed medical condition that limited her ability to engage in extended discussions or provide detailed explanations.
+On to Cleo's mathematics Stack Exchange (also known as Math.SE) profile, they presented themself as a female mathematician with an undisclosed medical condition that limited their ability to engage in extended discussions or provide detailed explanations.
 Their profile bio stated:

 "My real name is Cleo, I'm female.
 I have a medical condition that makes it very difficult for me to engage in conversations, or post long answers, sorry for that.
 I like math and do my best to be useful at this site, although I realize my answers might be not useful for everyone."

 Activity on Stack Exchange

 Between November 2013 and December 2015 on Math.SE, Cleo posted 39 answers to problems that primarily involved complicated mathematical integration.
-Their first notable contribution occurred on 11 November 2013 when she solved a particularly difficult integral that had stumped other users:
+Their first notable contribution occurred on 11 November 2013 when they solved a particularly difficult integral that had stumped other users:

 Posted 2013-11-11 by Laila Podlesny "I need help with this integral: